pocomane/brewed-in-the-apocalypse/bita.md

 __Ask what they do__ - when you are speaking and you have nothing to say anymore, ask to one ore more characters in the current scene what they do next.
+You should not interrupt their discussion until other moves are triggered, except for the following reasons:

+- if two or more players start to speak one over another, stop them, summarize the situation and ask to a single player what ey does.
+- if a player is too vague about the precise actions of the character, ask em, in a kindly way, to specify better; the details discussed here are not the ones meant to give color to story, but the ones needed to actually decide which are the consequences and if some moves are triggered; you do the same also when the statement required by another moves (like the __Taking an advantage__ move) is too vague.
+- if you think that that a player misunderstood something in the scene, or when ey tell something you think is impossible, kindly remember to em how it works, and what can or can not be the consequence of eir action.
+Always give em a similar alternative.

+TODO : move all the reference to "rollback and do something else" inside the previous move ?

 So at end of the __Describe the scene__ , when the scenarist has nothing more to say, just conclude with "What do you do" ?
 Then here there is the first